 The 1911 census records Charles Orchardson living at Quorn Hall Lodge, Quorn, Nr.
 Loughborough, Leicestershire, as a Boarder in the household of Henry & Elizabeth Judd.
 Henry Judd was a Gardener and Charles, 24 was single and also a Domestic Gardener.

-UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms his regimental information and tells us that he was born in Manchester, his residence was Chester ( Hawarden is near Chester.) and he enlisted in Liverpool.
+UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms his regimental information as above left and tells us that he was born in Manchester.
+His residence at the time of enlistment was Chester ( Hawarden is near Chester.) and he enlisted in Liverpool.
 His medal card also on ‘Ancestry’ details his medals and tells us that he entered his first Theatre of War in France on the 11th March 1915.
 (He was to die 3 months later).

 Charles Orchardson’s Army Service Records have survived and are accessible on www.ancestry.co.uk The records tell us that…